Vienna has more English-language cinemas than many British and US cities (I made that fact up, but it feels plausible).

 The Burg Kino

 Another central one, close to the grand old Kunsthistorisches Museum.
-This cinema also does specials, such as international films with English subtitles or Hitchcock revivals.
+This cinema also does occasional specials, such as Austrian and international films with English subtitles or vintage screenings.

-The Burg has regular showings of The Third Man, the 1949 Oscar-winning movie based (and filmed) in post-war Vienna.
-It’s worth seeing for the locations alone – my wife assures me they didn’t have to build any sets for the war-torn city shots: they just filmed what was already (not) there.
+This 1949 Oscar-winning movie based (and filmed) in Vienna is worth seeing for the locations alone.
+My wife assures me they didn’t have to build any sets for the war-torn outdoor shots: they just filmed the reality of the post-WWII city.